sidnair/recipes/_japanese/soy-milk-ramen.md

 ### Broth
 1. Add sesame oil to saucepan on medium low.
 1. Add garlic, ginger, and white parts of scallions.
-1. Add miso paste and spicy bean paste, stirring constantly.
+1. Add la doubanjiang and miso pastes, stirring constantly.
 1. Deglaze with Shaoxing wine
 1. Add soy sauce
 1. Add soy milk one cup at a time and stir to incorporate.
 1. Add 2 cups of the dashi.
 1. Add white pepper.
 1. Simmer gently, for a few minutes
-1. Strain out the solid and save the broth.
+1. Strain out the solids and save the broth.
 1. Adjust to taste - it's generally fine as-is (including salt), so typically don't need to make any adjustments.